DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-04-03-highlighting-problems-with-records.md

 Our analysts also often identify problems with trainee data.
 At the moment we either need to fix the problems ourselves or contact providers to ask them to do it.

 In many cases providers are better placed than us to know what to do but it can be hard for them to spot problems.
-For example, when we asked providers to sign off their trainee data for the previous year many of them noticed problems they had not seen before.
+For example, when we [asked providers to sign off their trainee data for the previous year](/register-trainee-teachers/asking-providers-to-sign-off-trainee-data-for-the-previous-academic-year/) many of them noticed problems they had not seen before.

 It was good that this sign off process allowed users to spot mistakes but we’d like to help them to do so sooner.
-We’d also like to give them enough information to fix their own problems wherever possible.
+We’d also like to give them enough information to fix their own problems whenever possible.

 ## Where problems come from

 We aim to have good validation to ensure we collect good data.
-This seems to be working, as errors in trainee data are down to 10% of their level when providers used DTTP.
+This seems to be working, as errors in trainee data have decreased significantly compared to when providers used DTTP.

 However, records imported from the Higher Education Statistics Agency (HESA) cannot be validated in the same way as records imported from Apply or manually created in Register.
+As a result, there are more errors in HESA data than in data from other sources.

 We’ve found that many problems with trainee records are caused by: